supervisely/docs/labeling/point-clouds/3d_instruments.md

-Instruments panel on the left side of the screen provides tools to create and edit annotations and manipulate scene.
+The Instruments panel on the left side of the screen provides tools to create and edit annotations and manipulate scene.

 ![](images/3d_instruments.PNG)